stt-datacore/website/static/crew/rom_niners_crew.md

 published: true
 ---

-A #2 ENG base is fit for day to day use and a handful of Rom and Ferengi events will warrant thawing him if your roster matures enough to replace him on daily shuttles.
+His big ENG base is fit for day to day use and a handful of Rom and Ferengi events will warrant thawing him if your roster matures enough to replace him on daily shuttles.
 Perhaps even more important are his triple collections, especially the ever-tricky Jury Rigger.